The Sessions College Color Calculator

 Designers often start a project by developing a color scheme: a set of colors that will work well together for the client or task at hand.
 Though you’ll sometimes start from scratch, generally you’ll begin with one or two base colors around with other colors will be built.

-A complementary color scheme uses two opposite colors on the color wheel.
+Complementary color schemes use two opposite colors on the color wheel.

-A monochromatic color scheme uses three different values of the same color.
+Monochromatic color schemes use three different values of the same color.

-An analogous color scheme uses three adjacent colors on the color wheel.
+Analogous color schemes use three adjacent colors on the color wheel.

 Split complements use a color and the two adjacent tertiary colors of its complement.

-A triadic color scheme uses three evenly spaced colors on the color wheel.
+Triadic color schemes use three evenly spaced colors on the color wheel.